opendevshop/devshop/help/DEVELOPMENT.md

 ## "DevMaster": Drupal install profile for devshop front-end

 [github.com/opendevshop/devmaster](http://github.com/opendevshop/devmaster)

+If you want to develop the front-end of devshop:

+  1. Fork this repo (https://github.com/opendevshop/devshop), and create your own branch for your feature or bugfix.
+  2. Edit build-devmaster.make file, and replace the devmaster url and branch with your forked repo url and branch like so:

+    ```
+    projects[devmaster][type] = "profile"
+    projects[devmaster][download][type] = "git"
+    projects[devmaster][download][url] = "git@github.com:MYUSERNAME/devmaster.git"
+    projects[devmaster][download][branch] = "dev-MYBRANCH"
+    ```
+  3. Vagrant up!
+    The `build-devmaster.make` file will be used to build the full drupal distribution when you `vagrant up` for the first time.

+    See the `./source/devmaster-6.x-1.x/profiles/devmaster` folder for the clone of your repo.

+*Contains:*

 DevShop install script, ansible playbooks, and development tools.

 ## "DevShop Provision": Drush commands for devshop.